clocklimited/Job-Ads/FrontEndDevelopmentPlacement.md

 ## What you get
 * Gain experience in all areas of the business.
 * Work in a relaxed, fun and buzzing environment.
-* Develop your skills: Design and Development practices and methodologies, Innovation, Teamwork and Social Interaction.
+* Develop your skills: design and development practices and methodologies, innovation, teamwork and social interaction.
 * Add the best clients to your portfolio: BBC, Channel 4, News International, Shortlist and more.
 * Competitive placement salary.